Nikolai Timkov: Creativity

 Nikolai Timkov Russian Winter.
 Hoarfrost.
 1969.

 In the first post World War II decade, Timkov style developed and improved in areas identified during the years of study.
 He was entirely under the influence of the 19th-century Russian landscape painters.
 Real space in his works passed almost illusory precision, the colors muted.
 In landscapes of Don and Volga he tends to cover a larger space with the image of the set clearly legible plans that is in line with general trends in the genre of these years.
 Among the famous works of this period were painting Harvest (1950), Lights of Hydro Power Station, Soon Harvest (both 1951), Winter Landscape (1952), Don River Distance (1953), Evening on the Don River, At the Don River (both 1954), Silent Fall.
 On the Don, The Last Snow, Towards Spring (all 1955), Windy Day, Evening (both 1956), Ice moved, Evening on the Volga River (both 1957), and others.

-The most interesting were etudes painted from the life: Landscape (1954), Spring Landscape (1955), Wira village, Winter (both 1956), White Night (1957), Last Ray, Towards spring, Young Aspen trees (all 1958), and others.
+Etudes he painted from life include: Landscape (1954), Spring Landscape (1955), Wira village, Winter (both 1956), White Night (1957), Last Ray, Towards spring, Young Aspen trees (all 1958), and others.
 In them Timkov often can be preserved impressions of the direct perception of nature.
 But the sketch in those years was considered only as auxiliary material for landscape painting, with its large size, an essential genre-narrative beginning with the careful selection and meticulous attention to detail and alignment of the composition.
-Not surprisingly, therefore, that at the solo exhibition of 1957 in the Leningrad Union of Artists, as later in Rostov on Don, Timkov appears as a gifted and serious professional, whose work is however still does not go beyond the tenets and practices that existed in the Soviet landscape painting of 1940-1950s.
+Not surprisingly, therefore, that at the solo exhibition of 1957 in the Leningrad Union of Artists, as later in Rostov on Don, Timkov's work remained within the tenets and practices of Soviet landscape painting of the 1940s–1950s.

-However, much in his works has already drawn attention to themselves.
-This is a rare natural sense of color, sincere and resolute own voice in the selection of topics and reveal of the way.
+However, in his work a specific use of color and a recurring selection of themes occurred.
 His painting becomes decorative, pattern and shapes becomes more generalized.
 The artist often resorted to building tracks around the large volumes and planes.

-Timkov not stop the quest for his identity until the last years of life, and are critical to the deal has been painted by him earlier.
-And yet his recognizable style artist gets to mid-1960s.
+Timkov did not stop the quest for his identity until the last years of his life and yet his style of art lives on to the mid-1960s.
 This assures attentive acquaintance with the works of this period, shown in solo exhibitions of 1964 in Leningrad, Moscow, Yaroslavl, Krasnodar, Stavropol, Kislovodsk, Rostov-on-Don, Ordzhonikidze, Nalchik, and in 1975 in Leningrad.
-They traced the obvious development of the creative artist's manner from traditional plein air painting aside impressionistic enrichment and refinement of color, enhance decoration, styling and some conventions of the drawing.
+They traced the development of the artist's manner from traditional plein air painting aside impressionistic enrichment and refinement of color, enhanced decoration, styling and some conventions of the drawing.